 Key learning outcomes of an MSBA

-Analyzing data is crucial in today’s business world.
-Therefore, MSBA programs focus on equipping students with the skills needed to analyze complex data sets from which to derive informed business insights.
-Students can develop in-depth analytical skills by learning coding languages, data mining techniques, data quality management and analytical modeling to influence business strategies.
+Analyzing data is crucial for businesses.
+Therefore, MSBA programs focus on equipping you with the skills needed to analyze complex data sets from which to derive informed business insights.
+You can develop in-depth analytical skills by learning coding languages, data mining techniques, data quality management and analytical modeling to influence business strategies.

-Both MBA and MSBA degrees can prepare students for a wide range of careers.
+Both MBA and MSBA degrees can prepare you for a wide range of careers.

-MBA programs often help students develop qualifications for management, executive-level and leadership roles.
-Since business skills are required throughout a range of industries, students can often find career opportunities in the fields that interest them most.
+MBA programs often help you develop qualifications for management, executive-level and leadership roles.
+Since business skills are required throughout a range of industries, you can often find career opportunities in the fields that interest them most.
 Within an organization, MBA graduates can be found working across business departments from finance and operations to marketing and sales.

 Some examples of job titles that an MBA may prepare you for include financial analyst, marketing director and director of supply chain management.
 Individuals with MBA degrees can also work as consultants to companies of various sizes, helping organizations overcome modern-day business challenges by developing creative solutions.